Foreign Workers Living Overseas Mistakenly Received $1,200 U.S. Stimulus Checks

 Some foreign workers did not realize they had filed incorrect tax forms until they received a stimulus check in error this spring, and they are now scrambling to amend their returns, said Sprintax's vice president, Enda Kelleher.

-"We saw a huge number of people contacting us after the first stimulus payment because they said, 'Hey, I got this check, I never asked for it, I didn't think I was entitled to it, and how can I correct it?'" he said.
+"We saw a huge number of people contacting us after the first stimulus payment because they said, 'Hey, I got this check.
+I never asked for it, I didn't think I was entitled to it, and how can I correct it?'" he said.

 Those clients were from 129 different countries, including Argentina, Zimbabwe, Peru, Colombia, Vietnam, Pakistan, Spain, Japan, Germany, Ghana, Russia, Nepal, Mongolia, Uzbekistan and the Philippines, according to Kelleher.